 Oaklianna received her Bachelor’s degree from Florida State University and her Master’s degree in Museum Studies from the University of Florida.

 She has been a member of the Florida Association of Public Art Professionals since 2006 and has been a FAPAP Board member since 2009.
-She currently serves on the Executive Board as the FAPAP Vice President.
+She currently serves on the Executive Board as the FAPAP President.